demirantay/notebook/compsci/web-intro/git/README.md

 - `git push` - pdates the remote repository with any commits made locally to a branch.

+- `git push --tags` - Updates the tags on commits of the repositroy

 There are many more commands for git however these above are roughly enough for your day to day development for more reference you:
   - [Official Docs](https://git-scm.com/docs)
   - [Cheat Sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf)